 The specific type, magnitude, speed, and frequency of joint mobilization performed depends on several factors, including the goal of treatment, the type of joint being targeted, and even your own unique anatomy.

 The benefits of joint mobilizations include pain reduction, improved range of motion, and improved quality of joint movement itself (known as arthrokinematics).

 How do I know if joint mobilization will benefit me?

-Sometimes, a joint can become irritated, swollen, or misaligned as a result of injury, stress, poor posture, repetitive movement, or even as a result of age-related wear and tear.
+Sometimes, a joint can become irritated, swollen, or misaligned.
+This can be a result of injury, stress, poor posture, repetitive movement.
+Or even as a result of age-related wear and tear.